Case Study: Leadership Dysfunction in an Intentional Community

 Signal Clear Expectations

-In my view they overvalued what they held out as future and current benefits, and undervalued what others contributed.
-Psychology research tells us this is fairly normal.
-Time after time, without an up-front discussion about what a fair exchange might look like, both sides ended up feeling the others had been unfair.
-With a we’ll-talk-about-that-later approach, one could remain hopeful instead of having the hard conversation that would reveal a less attractive reality.
+In my view the director overvalued what they held out as future and current benefits, and undervalued what others contributed.
+Psychology research suggests this is fairly normal, so it takes discussion to get to a mutually acceptable agreement.
+Time after time, without an up-front discussion about what a fair exchange might look like, both the director and a resident ended up feeling the other had been unfair.
+With a we’ll-talk-about-that-later approach, a resident could remain hopeful instead of having the hard conversation that would reveal a less attractive reality.

 The leadership keeps reeling people in, hoping to find the perfect communitarian tenants, and people eventually leave when they realize there is no sharing of any decision-making that actually matters, no matter how much a hopeful member had invested in cash and/or sweat equity.
 One member had contributed $10,000.
 Whether or not she could ever track down the signed document showing she had purchased shares, she didn’t have any agreement about what that buy-in actually afforded her.
 Further, the practical benefits weren’t worth staying for after the leadership became punitive toward her.
 When she left, she felt there was no way to realistically re-coup any of it.
 The leadership was already in two lawsuits that had dragged on for years.

 At the ecovillage, the leaders talked a good talk and always came up with excuses for whatever unfairness there seemed to be.
-They required signed written commitments from residents, but in my experience, they didn’t make clear commitments themselves.
+They required signed written commitments from residents, but in my experience, they didn’t make clear commitments themselves nor even sign the agreements created by residents.
+That left the director with more legal recourse than residents.

 Treat Vulnerable Members Fairly

-The leadership could always point in the handbook to how residents fell short, but there were always loopholes and excuses when the leadership fell short.
+The leadership could always point in the handbook to rules and norms to show how residents fell short, but there were always loopholes and excuses when the leadership fell short.
 Disillusionment came from the leadership refusing to provide clarity.
 In their own minds, they could always evade responsibility, because they had promised nothing.

-Only a situation where there was a clear agreement allowed us residents to finally agree that a certain situation was definitely not excusable regardless of good intentions.
-A Brazilian master gardener was paid only $1000 for 7 months of full-time work running the CSA, when the agreement was $500 per month with room and board.
+Only a situation where there was a clear agreement allowed us residents to finally discern that a certain situation was definitely not excusable regardless of the director’s good intentions.
+A Brazilian master gardener was paid only $1000 for 7 months of full-time work running the CSA, but the agreement had been $500 per month with room and board.
 Only because there was in this case a defined agreement could anyone definitely say the leadership was not fair about the situation, even tho they had excuses such as pointing to their effort in trying to help the gardener get official residency to qualify for certain funds and immigrate his family.
-It was eventually known that during the time the gardener’s pay had been on hold, $1000 had been used for the leaders’ child’s hobby.
-I’m sure the leaders intended to pay eventually, but they didn’t make it a priority.
+It was eventually known that during the time the gardener’s pay had been on hold, $1000 had been spent on a new industrial size dough mixer used only for the leaders’ child’s hobby baking.
+I’m sure the leaders intended to pay eventually, and justified their purchase by adding some of the baked goods as extras in the CSA boxes.
 When you have a clear agreement, that’s when you can insist good intentions aren’t enuf, and the contracted payment needs to be the priority.

 Provide and Sign Contracts

 The current leadership said all the right things, seemed to have all the best intentions and goals, but left people feeling exploited.
-Why after two decades were there no others permanently on the land that was zoned for occupancy and several houses had been built?
+After two decades were there no others permanently on the land that was zoned for occupancy even tho several houses had been built.
 There was and is constant churn, a cycling thru of people eager for the promise of connection and an ecologically conscious life.
 Because of two lawsuits against them, they were unwilling to make signed written contracts again, so this further limited their ability to provide clarity.

 Share Decision-making